rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his work; and I have created the waster to destroy.

-In many orthodox churches, after each communion with the Eucharist, the priest repeats the words from prophecy:

-> Behold this hath touched thy lips, and taketh away all thine iniquities and purgeth all thy sins

-The bread and wine, the body and blood of Christ, are as the live coal carried by a seraphim that purges sin.

 New covenant, everlasting covenant of peace...